Which champagne glass type is right for me?

 Champagne Tulips

 The tulip-shaped champagne glass is different from the flute because of the narrow top and the wider bowl.
 The key to this glass is only filling it halfway up the bowl, the widest point, but Why?
 This glass shape traps the aromas inside the bowl, preventing them from spilling out into the open air.
 As a result, it will give you a better flavour, taste and aroma, a better overall experience.
+Like the flute, the stem allows you plenty of room to hold the glass and prevents you from smudging your finger marks on the bowl; this won't distract you when watching the bubbles race from the effervescent point, from the bottom to the top.

 Pictured: Schott Zwiesel Vina Champagne Tulip